-Heat a stove top grill pan or a barbecue to medium high.
-Be sure grill is greased.
-Wipe off marinade from meat and blot with paper towels so no moisture remains and meat is as dry as can be.
+- Heat a stovetop grill pan or a barbecue to medium-high.
+Be sure the grill is greased.
+Wipe off the marinade from meat and blot with paper towels so no moisture remains and meat is as dry as can be.
 You’ll get a better sear this wear.

-Grill meat on each side about 7-8 minutes for medium rare.
-Remove meat from grill and allow to rest for 15 mins.
+- Grill meat on each side for about 7-8 minutes for medium-rare.
+Remove meat from the grill and allow to rest for 15 mins.
 This will preserve the juiciness.

-Slice meat int0 very thin slices, across the grain, this will make the meat tender.
+- Slice meat into very thin slices, across the grain, this will make the meat tender.

 - Fill each tortilla with a few slices of meat, top with relish and serve with a variety of hot sauces on the side.